-Dragging a dense cloud of leaded — charcoal across low gray — the Fairlane swung by Swingo’s, Cleveland’s famous-for-calling-itself-famous Celebrity Inn, and we climbed in.
-Me shotgun, Bruce in back, Bruce, when his curls were curls and arms kid-skinny, hanging over the front seat like an outbound boy in a Bruce song.
-My friend Charlie, slouching in the driver’s, was going to show us the sights:
+Towing a long, black veil of leaded, the Fairlane swung by Swingo’s, Cleveland’s famous-for-calling-itself-famous Celebrity Inn, and we climbed in.
+Me shotgun, Bruce in back, Bruce, when he was scrawny and wispy-bearded, hanging over the front seat, like a boy in a Bruce song.
+My friend Charlie, slouching in the driver’s, was here to show us the sights:

 A dive bar Charlie liked.
 A dive bar his band played before they threw him out for being drunk all the time.
 A dive bar next to a radio station — “Allen Freed” Charlie tossed out, by way of history lesson, as we rattled past.
 A dive Charlie liked to hang, by the record store he liked to hang.
 And here he snatched his fingers from the wheel to count down the righteousness within — “Ayler.
 Ornette.
 The 5.
 The Godz.
 Stooges...” — before plugging another Camel in rubber-band lips, another homemade cassette in the dash, and drifting into focus and out.